Da1den/godirsync/README.md

 godirsync
 =========

-A tool to replicate a directory containing bunch of sub directories and files to another machine over http.
+A tiny tool to replicate a directory containing bunch of sub directories and files to another machine over http.

 example: